A BOOK ON RESPONSIBILITY FOR

 This book has relevance for CEOs, managers, entrepreneurs, and anyone else working with a group of people and is interested in generating extraordinary results.

-Each one of us, in every area of our life, is in some kind of a flow.
-If this flow continued, it will lead us to a certain future.
+Each one of us, in every area of our life has an almost certain, probable, default future.
 But is this future acceptable?